emilhe/dash-leaflet-docs/docs/getting_started.md

 This particular property is also marked by the `[DL]` tag, which indicates that the property was created and/or tailored as part of `dash-leaflet`.
 Hence, documentation may not be available in the underlying libraries and/or the behavior in `dash-leaflet` may deviate from what is documented there.

+## Component uniqueness

+It should be noted that components with the same id are considered "the same".
+If you try to re-create a component while assigning it the same id, React may attempt to update the old component instead of creating a new one(!).
+Hence, unless you only change mutable properties (for which updates are possible) in the process, the old component property values may stick around, causing unintended behavior.
+Here is a small example,

+.. dash-proxy:: docs.component_uniqueness

 ## Component overview

 All components are documented in the `dash-leaflet` component API reference (available in the left menubar on desktop, or via the searchbar on mobile devices).
 The documentation for each component consists of (1) a short, explanatory text followed by an interactive demo along with the necessary code to run it as a standalone app, and (2) an outline of the component keyword arguments.